How to Make Homemade Tamales in a Microwave: No-Bake Tamales

-Mexican food is one of the most popular ethnic foods in the United States, due greatly to the close proximity of Mexico.
-As there are with fans of any ethnic foods, there are definitely Mexican food purists.
+Mexican food is one of the most popular foods in the United States.
+As there are with fans of any types of food, there are definitely Mexican food purists.
 When I tell people that I make tamales in the microwave, I get reactions varying from "that's interesting" to "that's sacrilegious!"
 This is definitely an unorthodox approach to making tamales, but the times they are a' changin' and we have more tools to work with.

 It is also worth noting that "traditional" tamales (according to Wikipedia, the Aztecs were making them around 5000-8000 BC) contained everything from frogs to gophers, and I don't hear any purists complaining about the lack of gopher in their tamales.